dacobri/textutils-11/README.md

 Cleans and standardizes input text by converting all characters to lowercase and removing punctuation, returning a structured list of alphanumeric tokens.

 compare_texts(text1, text2)
-Implemented by Simon Melk
+Implemented by Simon
 Measures the textual similarity between two strings based on the ratio of shared unique words to all unique words.

 is_palindrome(text)
-Authored by Francesco Colpimeni
+Authored by Francesco Polimeni
 Checks whether a sentence reads the same forwards and backwards, ignoring case and spaces.

 truncatestring(text, max_length)
 Developed jointly by all team members
 Shortens a text string to a defined maximum length and appends an ellipsis (...) when truncation occurs, ensuring the output remains readable.

+count_vowels(text)
+Written by Francesco Polimeni
+Counts the total number of vowels (a, e, i, o, u) in the provided text, regardless of case, offering a simple way to measure text composition.

 # Team Members - GitHub Username
 Caroline Wheeler - carolinesofiawheeler
-Francesco Colpimeni - francescocolpimeni05-cmd
+Francesco Polimeni - francescopolimeni05-cmd
 Brice Da Costa - dacobri
 Simon - smelkk